Corporate reactions to the raise of the minimum wage/guaranteed minimum salary of qualified staff

 The raise of the minimum wage to HUF 149,000 and the guaranteed minimum salary of qualified staff to HUF 195,000 have resulted/will result in the following measures at your company in 2019:

 - wages of those earning above the minimum wage are also increased to avoid wage pressure

 - planned staff recruitment is cancelled

 - redundancies are made

 - employees entitled for a raise are given new duties

-- employees entitled for a raise are re-hired as part-time employees
+- employees entitled for a raise are reorganised to do part-time jobs

 - other benefits (e.g. perks) of employees involved are cut